mrkerber/ReactBootstrapTestSite/README.md

-A poorly colored, responsive multi-panel website.
+A poorly styled and responsive multi-panel test website.
 Built using React.js and Bootstrap.